LunarVim/bigfile.nvim/README.md

 }
 -- all fields except `name` and `disable` can be nil

--- you can put custom featues in the features field in rules of the config: require("bigfile").setup{
+-- you can put custom features in the features field in rules of the config: require("bigfile").setup{
   filesize = 1,
   features = { "treesitter", mymatchparen }